mapattacker/aws/docs/networking-vpc.md

 ### ACL Tables for Subnets

-Think of a network ACL (access control list) as a firewall at the subnet level.
+Network ACL (Access Control List) is a firewall at the subnet level.
 A network ACL enables you to control what kind of traffic is allowed to enter or leave your subnet.
 You can configure this by setting up rules that define what you want to filter.

-Network ACL’s are considered stateless, so you need to include both the inbound and outbound ports used for the protocol.
+Network ACL’s are considered **stateless**, so you need to include both the inbound and outbound ports used for the protocol.
 If you don’t include the outbound range, your server would respond but the traffic would never leave the subnet.

 ### Security Groups for EC2